prisma/tiberius/README.md

 **NOTE**: Supporting async/await and revising the API is currently ongoing in this repo.
 Basics are now working and the crate is soon going to be in a stage ready for testing.
-Please test and file issues if I miss a feature you need or if finding bugs.
+Please test and file issues if we miss a feature you need or if you find bugs.
 I expect this to be in a usable state mid-May latest.

+We also have our [Discord server](https://discord.gg/jxC2vH) for dev chat.

 ### Documentation